airtai/context-leakage-team/README.md

 ./scripts/run_fastapi_locally.sh
 ```

-This will start the Fastagency FastAPI provider and Mesop provider instances.
+This will start the [FastAgency](https://fastagency.ai/latest/) FastAPI provider and Mesop provider instances.
 You can then access the application through your browser.

 ### 3. Use the Devcontainer (Optional)